DHTMLX/docs-suite/docs/grid/features.md

 ### How to sort data

-In this section you will find the ways of sorting data in Grid
+In this section you will find the ways of sorting data in Grid.

 | Topic                                                        | Description                                                                                                 |
 | ------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |